 Don’t Make Major Purchases Once You’re Pre-Approved

-Clark has a firm rule as part of the pre-approval process: Once you get that pre-approval letter, never apply for any other credit within six months of when you expect to buy your home.
+Clark has a firm rule for the pre-approval process: Once you get that pre-approval letter, do not apply for any other credit within six months of when you expect to buy your home.

 “It’s not so much what the credit application will do to your credit score, though that is a concern,” he says.
 “It’s more that it harms your debt-to-income ratio, which could put you in a more risky lending category.
 That may mean your mortgage application is denied in the worst-case scenario or just that you find yourself pushed you into a higher interest rate.”